mabdinur/starterprojectspring/README_FULL.md

 }
 ```

-#### Setup SecondService spring project:
+### Setup SecondService:

 1. Ensure OpenTelemetry dependencies are included
 2. Ensure an OpenTelemetry Tracer is configured
-3. Ensure a SpringBoot main class was created by the Spring initializer
+3. Ensure a Spring Boot main class was created by the Spring initializer
 4. Create a RestController for SecondService
 5. Start a span to wrap the SecondServiceController